-If you are under 65 and in any of the categories below you are eligible for a free NHS flu vaccination.
+If you are in any of the categories below you are eligible for a free NHS flu vaccination.

-Please contact reception to book your appointment if you are born on or after 01/04/1955 and you are in any of the following categories:
+Please contact reception to book your appointment if you are in any of the following categories:

 or have a long term condition such as: